justinfarrelldev/Thor-Game-Engine/README.md

 in the future it will likely have many more features.

 # Features
-**1st Nov, 2019**
+**20th Nov, 2019**
-- Can export games to a new webpage (.zip file with HTML file and scripts inside) with multiple custom scripts included
+- Can export games to a new webpage (.zip file with HTML file and scripts inside) with multiple custom scripts included as well as multiple uploaded images
 - Can test games inside of Thor's game window (left side) using the play button
 - Can use multiple custom scripts (Javascript) to control the game
 - Thor includes a few library functions which you can use to quickly develop new games (see below)

 # Update Notes
-**15th Nov, 2019**
+**20th Nov, 2019**
-- After a full week of hard work, I can proudly say that the images are no longer able to upload like they were a week ago (but that's for the sake of progress!).
-The server can now look into the /uploads/resources folder and see all files in there (and their filenames), so once I work out the HTTP requests for the images everything will be in place for using images in builds.
-Exciting!
-(Also coding this stuff is painful, I have never done anything like this before)
+- Images can now be uploaded to the server and downloaded in builds of games.
+They can be controlled within your scripts as well (for example, using them as a Canvas image).
+Images uploaded to the engine are stored in /upload/resources during development on the server as well as during build time.

 # How to Use Thor
 As of right now, Thor can work client-side correctly for testing out games (double click index.html).
 However, it cannot save or download the game unless it is launched within a NodeJS server.